Main Content

 Geometry description, specified as one of these values:

 • String scalar or character vector that contains a path to an STL or STEP file.
-The path must end with the file extension ".stl", ".STL", ".stp", ".STP", ".step", ".STEP", or any combinations of uppercase and lowercase letters in this extension.
+The path must end with the file extension ".stl", ".STL", ".stp", ".STP", ".step", ".STEP", or any combination of uppercase and lowercase letters in this extension.

 • Decomposed geometry matrix or a handle to a geometry function.
 For details about a decomposed geometry matrix, see decsg.
 A geometry function must return the same result for the same input arguments in every function call.
 Thus, it must not contain functions and expressions designed to return a variety of results, such as random number generators.

 • DiscreteGeometry object.
-See DiscreteGeometry Properties for details.

 • AnalyticGeometry object.
-See AnalyticGeometry Properties for details.

 Mesh nodes, specified as an Nnodes-by-2 or Nnodes-by-3 matrix for a 2-D or 3-D geometry, respectively.
 Nnodes is the number of nodes in the mesh.
 Each row of the matrix contains x-, y-, and, if applicable, z- coordinates of one node.